 WFTO’s chief executive is Erinch Sahan.
 With a background that combines commercial business, campaigning and NGO management, he understands better than most what ethical businesses need in order to thrive.

-At Meaning, Erinch will be showing us the business models that have been tried, tested and developed by WFTO members over many decades.
-He’ll give us the lowdown on ways to trade and operate that can achieve commercial success while putting fairness and sustainability first.
+At Meaning, Erinch showed us the business models that have been tried, tested and developed by WFTO members over many decades.
+He gave us the lowdown on ways to trade and operate that can achieve commercial success while putting fairness and sustainability first.

 Connect with Erinch